 Fearless.
 I’m talking balls-out, fists-up, fuck-your-feelings fearless.
 There is so much to respect about Jeselnik, because it’s all too easy to be shocking.
 Getting people to gasp isn’t hard at all, but getting them to gasp into genuine laughter is a genius-level ability.
 He’s the “what will he say next” comic that fans watch through their fingers.
 He feeds on discomfort and strikes fear into hecklers.
 His deliveries are methodical and his punchlines are so tightly cocked that they smash you across the face like a rocket-powered sledgehammer.

 Recommended special: Thoughts and Prayers

 Probably the most unsurprising name on this list.
 I would wager that most top fives would include Chappelle for one specific reason: he’s just too good NOT to include.
 A “best comics” list without Chappelle is like a hipster naming a list of bands you’ve never heard of.
 Chappelle is on his own level entirely.
 His comedy specials are must-see events, and his infamous bit on Jussie Smollett remains one of the most gut-bustingly hilarious five minutes of comedy I have ever seen.
 A true master of the craft.

 Recommended special: Sticks & Stones

-Honorable mentions: Tom Segura, Iliza Shlesinger, John Mulaney, Tig Notaro, David Cross, Dave Attell, Randy Feltface, Ron White, Lewis Black, Christopher Titus, Mike Birbiglia, Ali Wong, Sebastian Maniscalco, and many more I’m likely forgetting.
+Honorable mentions: Tom Segura, Iliza Shlesinger, John Mulaney, Tig Notaro, David Cross, Dave Attell, Randy Feltface, Ron White, Lewis Black, Christopher Titus, Mike Birbiglia, Ali Wong, Jim Jefferies, Sebastian Maniscalco, and many more I’m likely forgetting.